sleak-lbl/weekly-emails/items/spinup.md

-### Learn to Use Spin to Build Science Gateways at NERSC: Next SpinUp Workshop Starts in April
+### Learn to Use Spin to Build Science Gateways at NERSC: Next SpinUp Workshop Starts April 23

 Spin is a new service platform at NERSC based on Docker container technology.
 It can be used to deploy science gateways, workflow managers, databases, and all